‘A most wonderful selection.’

 During the amazing hot summer of 2018 in our pre-Covidean, pre-war bliss, the drought conditions enabled our archaeologists to find large numbers of items on that landscape that had not been sees before, including over 50 new monuments in the Boyne valley alone.

 They found various log-boats, including at least one Neolithic boat that was going up and down the Boyne about 5000 years ago.
 There’s also evidence of a bunch of ancient weirs on the river Boyne and the tantalising hint of an ancient quay running underneath the surface.
+The archaeologist Steve Davis reckons there’s some kind of pier down towards Rossnaree too.
+Given that the Boyne has not changed a lot over the last 8,000 years, they may yet find a dock of some sort there.
+[5a]

 There was Neolithic activity around the other waterways too, including a hat-trick of portal tombs on the upper reaches of the River Erne, near Scrabby Bridge, and a court tomb by Ballyconnell, County Cavan, just off the Shannon-Erne.